bracesoftware/DETUtils-Old/d_filequeries.md

 ```
 ## `DestroyQuery`
 - Used to destroy the query and free up space in the slot for another query.
 Example is shown on ``OnPlayerDisconnect``.

+# List of query commands
+- Coming soon!
+Adding more of them...
 # Messages from creator
 - None currently.